Application process FAQs

 Grant eligibility

-If you’re unsure you qualify for a grant, contact Ro Ortiz at rortiz@rsna.org or call 1-630-590-7789, before beginning the application process.
+Still unsure which grant you qualify for?
+Contact the grants team at grants@rsna.org or call 1-630-590-7789 before beginning the application process.

-It all depends on the amount of time you have available and how long you’ve held a faculty position at an educational institution.
+It depends on how much time you can commit to your project and how long you’ve been in a faculty role.

 Yes, you must be an RSNA member at the time of application.
 If you’re a non dues-paying member (such as a medical student or member-in-training), your scientific advisor or co-investigator must be a dues-paying member.